-Similar to the Greek soup avgolemono, this Turkish Lemony Chicken Soup with Rice is creamy and easy to whip up, even during those busy weeknights.
+Similar to the Greek soup avgolemono, this Turkish Chicken Lemon Rice Soup is creamy and easy to whip up, even during those busy weeknights.
 Plus a review of the cookbook, The Weeknight Mediterranean Kitchen by Samantha Ferraro.

 Chicken soup is one of those iconic dishes that can be found in almost any culture around the world.
 Maybe that’s why this beloved comfort food is known to feed the soul and cure the common cold.
 My kids positively love chicken noodle soup, which I make for them weekly for their school lunches.

 When we visit our beloved mediterranean restaurant, they always order avgolemono, the Greek chicken soup made with eggs, lemon and rice.
-So when they saw this recipe for the Turkish version of lemony chicken soup with rice from my friend’s cookbook they begged me to make it.
+So when they saw this recipe for the Turkish version of chicken lemon rice soup from my friend’s cookbook they begged me to make it.

 About Samantha Ferraro